-The proceeds from the sale of Shares are invested by the Fund to pursue its investment program and strategies.
+The proceeds from the sale of Shares, not including the amount of any applicable sales loads paid by investors net of the Fund's fees and expenses, are invested by the Fund to pursue its investment program and strategies.

 There can be no assurance that the Fund will be able to sell all the Shares it is offering.
 If the Fund, sells only a portion of the Shares it is offering, the Fund may be unable to achieve its investment objective.